 Researchers in Germany have a developed a wafer thin e-skin wearable that detects the Earth’s magnetic fields and can be used to control devices or for navigation.

-Touchscreen technology is advancing towards greater levels of interaction.
-We have already covered a few examples of the idea of gesture control, where users can, interact with autonomous cars or turn on the TV by simply waving their hand.
-However, now researchers in Germany have gone one step further and have developed a new method of gesture control powered by the Earth itself.
+Spotted: Touchscreen technology is advancing towards greater levels of interaction.
+We have already covered a few examples of the idea of gesture control, where users can interact with autonomous cars or turn on the TV by simply waving their hand.
+However, now researchers in Germany have gone one step further and developed a new method of gesture control powered by the Earth itself.

 The researchers applied this e-skin to a simple video game.
 Users were able to control simple directional movements of an onscreen avatar by pointing North or South.
 Additionally, scientists advise, the e-skin gives humans an extra sense of magnetoception, which is how birds navigate when they migrate.
 Whether this will become more useful than google maps in the future remains to be seen.